Sebobo/Shel.Neos.Hyphens/README.md

 ## Introduction

-This package provides buttons to insert soft hyphens while inline editing which can be used in Neos CMS with the Neos.Ui 2+.
+This package provides a button to insert soft hyphens for the inline editor in Neos CMS.

-This package is still experimental!

-Currently only soft hyphens can be inserted, but word breaks are also planned.
+It's compatible with Neos CMS 3.3 and 4.x with the Neos.Ui 2+.

 ## Example